Throughput and Delay Scaling in Supportive Two-Tier Networks: Throughput and Delay Analysis for the Primary Tier

 \begin{theorem} With the protocols given in Section III, the primary tier can achieve the following throughput per S-D pair and sum throughput w.h.p.:

 and

-when $a_p(n)\geq \sqrt 2\beta\log n/n$ and $a_p(n)=o(1)$. \end{theorem} \begin{proof} From \emph{Lemma \ref{lemma5}} and \emph{Lemma \ref{lemma6}}, we know that a primary TX can pour its packets into the secondary tier at rate $K=\min(K_3,K_4)$ w.h.p..
-Since the primary nodes take turns to be active in each active primary cell, and the number of primary source nodes in each primary cell is of $\Theta(na_p(n))$ w.h.p. as shown in \emph{Lemma \ref{lemma1}}, the maximum throughput per S-D pair is of $\Theta\left(K/(na_p(n))\right)=\Theta\left(1/(na_p(n))\right)$ w.h.p..
-Next, we show that with the proposed protocols, the above maximum throughput scaling is achievable.
-In the proposed protocols, from \emph{Lemma 2} we know that a randomly selected designated relay node for the primary packet in each primary cell is a secondary node w.h.p. from \emph{Lemma~\ref{lemma2}}.
+when $a_p(n)\geq \sqrt 2\beta\log n/n$ and $a_p(n)=o(1)$. \end{theorem} \begin{proof} From~\textit{Lemmas~\ref{lemma5}} and \textit{\ref{lemma6}}, we know that a primary TX can pour its packets into the secondary tier at rate $K=\min(K_3,K_4)$ w.h.p..
+Similar to the proof of \textit{Theorem 1}, there are $\Theta(na_p(n))$ of primary source nodes, which take turns to transmit packets in each active primary cell w.h.p..
+Therefore, the upper-bound of the throughput per S-D pair is of $\Theta\left(K/(na_p(n))\right)=\Theta\left(1/(na_p(n))\right)$ w.h.p..
+Next, we show that with the proposed protocols, the above upper-bound is achievable.
+In the proposed protocols, from \textit{Lemma 2} we know that a randomly selected designated relay node for the primary packet in each primary cell is a secondary node w.h.p. from \textit{Lemma~\ref{lemma2}}.
 As such, when a primary cell is active, the current primary time slot is just used for the primary source nodes in the primary cell to transmit their own packets w.h.p..
 Therefore, the achievable throughput per S-D pair is of $\Theta\left(pK/(na_p(n))\right)=\Theta\left(1/(na_p(n))\right)$ and thus a achievable sum throughput of $\Theta(1/a_p)$ for the primary tier w.h.p..
 This completes the proof. \end{proof}

 By setting $a_p(n)=\sqrt 2\beta\log n/n$, the primary tier can achieve the following throughput per S-D pair and sum throughput w.h.p.:

 and